Winter Guard International: Scholarships

 WGI awards academic scholarships to members of competing groups, which are announced during awards ceremonies at World Championships.
 According to the WGI website, over US$35,000 is awarded annually, and US$1,000,000 has been awarded since 1978.
-Funds for scholarships are raised via raffles drawn during WGI events known as “Fifty-fifty”.
+Funds for scholarships are raised via raffles drawn during WGI events known as "Fifty-fifty".

 Hosted competitions

 Using a competition-based approach for organizing events, WGI "aims to showcase youth activities" by pursuing a "high standard of achievement."
 More than sixty regional championships are hosted every year, from mid-January to the late-March.
-Many are hosted in with the aid of WGI's regional circuit partners.
+Many are hosted with the aid of WGI's regional circuit partners.
 Regional championships attract hundreds of color guards, percussion and winds ensembles, and thousands of participants.
 To qualify for World Championships, groups must compete in at least one regional championship.

 World Championships regularly attracts over 350 color guards, 250 percussion ensembles, and over 40 winds groups.
 Championships occur over two consecutive weekends in early or mid-April.
 Future World Championships dates have been reserved until 2024.